segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 This guide explains how to set up a Postgres database with Heroku.
 Heroku is a cloud-based platform-as-a-service which simplifies the process of setting up and administering a Postgres database.

+> info "First sync duration"
+> The initial sync between Segment and Heroku Postgres can take up to 24 hours to complete.

-1. Sign up for a Heroku account.
-You can create a free account [on Heroku's website](https://signup.heroku.com/identity){:target="_blank"}.
+1. [Sign up](https://signup.heroku.com/identity){:target="_blank"} for a Heroku account, or [log in](https://id.heroku.com/login){:target="_blank"} to an existing account.

-2. [Log in](https://id.heroku.com/login){:target="_blank"} to your Heroku account.

-3. On the landing page, select **Create new app**.
+2. On the Heroku landing page, select **Create new app**.

-4. Add a name for your app and select the region where you want your host your app.
-If you have an existing pipeline that you want to add your app to, add it at this step.
+3. Give your app a name and select the region where it should be hosted.
+If you want to add your app to a Heroku pipeline, do so here.
 When you've finished updating your app's settings, click **Create app**.

-5. On the Deploy page, select the **Resources** tab.

-6. On the **Resources** page, add a new add-on to your app by searching for "Heroku Postgres" in the search bar.
-Select the plan that you wish to bill the database to, and click **Submit Order Form**. _Learn more about pricing information on [Heroku's website](https://www.heroku.com/pricing#data-services)._
+4. On the Resources page, add a new add-on to your app by searching for "Heroku Postgres" in the search bar.
+Select the billing plan that you want to use for this app and click **Submit Order Form**.
+Segment recommends that customers start with a Standard 4 plan. _Learn more about plan pricing on the [Heroku Postgres pricing page](https://www.heroku.com/pricing#data-services)._

-7. From the Deploy page, select the Settings tab.
+5. On the Deploy page, select the Settings tab.
 Click the **View Credentials...** button and copy the host, database, user, and password fields.
+You need this information to connect your database to Segment in a later step.

-8. Open the Segment app.
+6. Open the Segment app.
 On the Overview page, click **Add Destination**.

-9. Search for and select the Postgres destination.
+7. Search for and select the Postgres destination.

-10. Choose the sources you'd like to connect to Postgres, and click **Next**.
+8. Choose the source(s) you'd like to connect to Postgres, and click **Next**.

-11. Enter the host, database, user, and password fields you copied in step seven, and click **Connect**.
+9. Enter the host, database, user, and password fields you copied from Heroku in an earlier step, and click **Connect**.
 If Segment successfully connected to your destination, you'll see the Next Steps screen.
-If not, check your host, database, user, and password fields.
+If not, check your host, database, user, and password fields match your Heroku settings.

-> warning "First sync duration"
-> The initial sync between Segment and Heroku Postgres can take up to 24 hours to complete.

 ## RDS Postgres